-Restore Optimized Defaults
+Restore Defaults

-Select this feature and press <Enter> to load the optimized default settings that help optimize system performance.
-When the dialog box appears, asking you if you want to load optimized defaults, click Yes to load the optimized default settings, or click No to abandon optimized defaults.
+Select this feature and press <Enter> to load the default settings that help optimize system performance.
+When the dialog box appears, asking you if you want to load the defaults, click Yes to load the default settings, or click No to abandon defaults.

-Save as User Defaults
+Save As User Defaults